0dan0/qr/docs/control/solartimelapse/README.md

 # Simplified Sunset and Sunrise Time-lapses

 The Labs's firmware can use the GPS to get a world position, then calculate the time for pretty solar events.
-To ensure the accurate of your location, it make take a couple of minutes to get a high precision GPS look (you will need to be outdoors.)
+To ensure the accuracy of your location, it may make take a couple of minutes to get a high-precision GPS lock (you will need to be outdoors.)

 ## Sunrise/Sunset Time-lapse Calculator